 NHMRC Principal investigator Simpson and his 17 co-authors should have known that mouse and human responses to low-carbohydrate (high-fat) diets tend to be profoundly different; they should be aware that sugary low-protein, high-carb mouse diets tend to harm humans.
-Tragically, many Australians are dying prematurely via type 2 diabetes and CVD as a result of eating the kind of sugary lowprotein, high-carb mouse diets promoted by the Charles Perkins Centre as excellent for human longevity.
+Tragically, many Australians are dying prematurely via type 2 diabetes and CVD as a result of eating the kind of sugary low-protein, high-carb mouse diets promoted by the Charles Perkins Centre as excellent for human longevity.
 Compare and contrast the sugary mouse diets on p.
-5 and p.
-18 with the sugary diets harming humans on pp. 46-48.
+5 (dominated by sugar and processed grains) with the sugary diets harming humans on pp. 44-49.